Everything you need to know...

 - Become eligible for registration with the Nursing and Midwifery Council as a qualified adult nurse.

 - Gain vital real-world experience; 50% of your course is spent on placement.

 - Obtain sought-after postgraduate credentials, with a NHS Band 5 prospective starting salary.

 Nurses are an integral part of a multidisciplinary team.
 In some modules, you will learn and collaborate with students from other health and social care courses.
 This approach will help you to deliver person centred-care with an understanding of how other professionals contribute to the person's journey through health and social care services.

 Watch student Bryony Wilkinson talk about what it’s like to study on this course.

 How you learn

 This course equips you with the expertise, interpersonal skills and managerial ability needed for adult nursing.
-You'll study theory and practice in our modern facilities, and you'll apply your skills across 39 weeks of practice-based learning.
+You'll study theory and practice in our modern facilities, and you'll apply your skills across 40 weeks of practice-based learning.
 These placements take place across the region, with leading healthcare providers.
-Throughout, you'll be supported by the Faculty of Health and Wellbeing, and will be assigned a fully-qualified adult nurse as a mentor.
+Throughout, you'll be supported by the Faculty of Health and Wellbeing, and will be assigned suitably prepared practice supervisors, and practice assessors.
 Graduation ensures your eligibility for registration with the Nursing and Midwifery Council.

 Placements are across South Yorkshire and the Humber, with some of the UK's leading healthcare providers.
-On your placements, you are assigned a qualified and experienced adult nurse as a mentor.
+On your placements, you are assigned suitably prepared Practice Supervisors and Practice Assessors.
 They support you and make sure you are comfortable in your surroundings, so you make the most of the experience.